 If you are concerned about your or your child's mercury level, talk to your doctor or local health department about testing.

 How should you change your eating habits to reduce your exposure to mercury in fish?

-- Do not eat shark, swordfish, king mackerel, or tilefish, because these all contain high levels of mercury.
+- Do not eat shark, swordfish, king mackerel, marlin, orange roughy, bigeye tuna, or tilefish from the Gulf of Mexico, because these all contain high levels of mercury.